sysnet-ai/git-going/README.md

 * A comprehensive Git internals explanation

-* Written by an expert or anything close, I’m just a semi-proficient user that learn a few tricks.
+* Written by an expert or anything close, I’m just a semi-proficient user that learnt a few tricks.

 * A guide for a specific GUI or application, it mostly focuses on the terms and how the work on the Command Line.